cloudflare/workers-sdk/ISSUE_TRIAGE.md

 ### Step 0: Is this a Pages or Wrangler issue?

-If the issue refers only to Pages commands then apply the `pages` label and add the issue to the [Pages](https://github.com/orgs/cloudflare/projects/2) Github project.
+If the issue refers only to Pages commands, then apply the `pages` label and add the issue to the [Pages](https://github.com/orgs/cloudflare/projects/2) Github project.

 Otherwise, add the issue to the [Wrangler](https://github.com/orgs/cloudflare/projects/1) Github project, set its status to `Untriaged`, and continue to step 1.